Sarma Melngailis: Early life and education

-Sarma Melngailis was born September 10, 1972 in the United States, and was raised in Newton, Massachusetts.
+Sarma Melngailis was born September 10, 1972, in the United States, and was raised in Newton, Massachusetts.
 Melngailis's father John Melngailis was born in Riga, Latvia and was a physicist at Massachusetts Institute of Technology (MIT).
-Her early interest in food came from her mother, a professional chef who later co-founded Alyson's Orchard, a 450-acre apple orchard.
+Her early interest in food came from her mother, a professional chef.
 Her parents divorced when she was nine years old.

 She attended Newton North High School.
 Melngailis graduated from the University of Pennsylvania in 1994 with a B.A. degree, and a B.S. degree in economics from the Wharton School.

 Melngailis moved to New York City, working at the investment firm Bear Stearns until 1996, then moving to Bain Capital in Boston, working in private equity investment.
 She returned to New York City in 1998 and joined a high-yield investment fund at CIBC, but soon left to enroll at New York's French Culinary Institute from which she graduated in 1999.